CSheesley/checks-for-understanding/module-2/backend/week_one.md

 - 2) (name = ?, age = ?, @user.name, @user.age) * maybe?

 13. What's an ORM?
 What does it do?
 - Object Relational Mapper.
 It allows us to interact with databases in an easier fashion.
-ORM's created object instances for each row in a database (where colums act as attributes).
+ORM's created object instances for each row in a database (where columns act as attributes).
 This allows us to use Ruby code to interact with these resources.

 14. What's the most commonly used ORM in ruby (Sinatra & Rails)?
 - Active Record

 15. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD functionality for our restaurant application.
 List each of the seven combinations, and explain what each is for.
-- INDEX   - get '/comedians'          display a list of all comedians
+- INDEX   - get '/restaurants'          display a list of all restaurants
-- NEW     - get '/comedians/new'      shows a form for creating new comedians
+- NEW     - get '/restaurants/new'      shows a form for creating new restaurants
-- CREATE  - post '/comedians'         add a new comedian item to the database list  - redirect
+- CREATE  - post '/restaurants'         add a new restaurant item to the database list  - redirect
-- SHOW    - get '/comedians/:id       display information for a single comedian
+- SHOW    - get '/restaurants/:id       display information for a single restaurant
-- EDIT    - get '/comedians/:id/edit' show a form for editing a single comedian
+- EDIT    - get '/restaurants/:id/edit' show a form for editing a single restaurant
-- UPDATE  - put '/comedians/:id       updates info for a single comedian - redirect
+- UPDATE  - put '/restaurants/:id       updates info for a single restaurant - redirect
-- DESTROY - delete '/comedians/:id    deletes a single comedian - redirect
+- DESTROY - delete '/restaurants/:id    deletes a single restaurant - redirect

 16. What's a migration?
 - A migration is action taken to populate or change a database.